 A combination of twin and directional snowboards, directional twins are a mix of both shapes.
 A symmetrical shape (similar size tip and tail) combined with a directional core (softer tip than tail) is common, as is the opposite: a directional shape but symmetrical core.
 Directional twins are most at home on all-mountain and freestyle terrain.

 Camber is the traditional profile for snowboards, and still popular among high-level park and pipe riders because it offers maximum energy and pop.
 A cambered board has a smooth arch underfoot and touches near the tip and tail when unweighted; when the rider’s weight is added, it provides a long, evenly pressured running surface and edge.Shop Camber Snowboards Rocker

 A rocker board (also called reverse-camber) is just as it sounds – camber turned upside down.
-The side profile is the opposite of a camber board, with a smooth downward curvature to it and less edge contact when the board is weighted.
+The side profile is the opposite of a camber board, with a smooth downward curvature and less edge contact when the board is weighted.
 Rocker boards float well in powder and pivot more easily underfoot.
 They also tend to be less “hooky” at both tip and tail and better for landing spin maneuvers when you don’t quite have enough rotation.
 Shop Rocker Snowboards Flat

 A flat profile is just as you’d expect – flat from near the tip of the board to near the tail.
 This shape splits the difference between camber and rocker, with more forgiving turnability than a fully cambered board and more precise edging capability than a fully rockered one.Shop Flat Snowboards These three properties: camber, rocker, and flat are combined in a variety of ways to create an array of rocker profile choices for riders.Rocker/Camber/Rocker